zjruff/pycnet-audio/docs/index.rst

 	Specify a name to be used for the review file instead of the default name.
 Useful if you want to experiment with different review settings without overwriting a previously generated file.

  ``-p`` (Prefix)
-	Use a specific prefix when renaming files rather than generating the prefix automatically based on folder structure.
+	Use a specific prefix when renaming files.
+This can be a fixed string (e.g. "COA_10226-B") or it can incorporate "wildcard" characters that will take their value from specific aspects of the file's location in a directory.
+This is a bit involved; see `Appendix D. Renaming audio files`_ below for details on how this works.

  ``-q`` (Quiet mode)
 	Suppress progress bars when generating spectrograms and class scores.
 This flag does not need to be paired with a value.